jmrog/class-autobind-decorator/README.md

 - Supports class methods that have ES6 Symbols as keys
-- Accepts configuration options (see examples below), allowing the user to specify the methods that should or should not be bound (supporting both named methods and methods with Symbols as keys in this case, as well)
+- Accepts configuration options (see examples below), allowing the user to specify the methods that should or should not be bound (supporting both named methods and methods with Symbols as keys in this case, as well), and to specify whether or not to perform certain optimizations
-- Does not attempt to redefine methods marked as non-configurable (checks for configurability first!), and only binds methods to actual instances, even if the method is first accessed via some other object (e.g., via the prototype)
+- Does not attempt to redefine methods marked as non-configurable (checks for configurability first!)
 - Conforms to [the ES6+ "legacy" decorator pattern](https://babeljs.io/docs/plugins/transform-decorators/),
 and hence is usable as an ES6+ legacy decorator
 - Usable as both a "bare," unconfigured decorator (`@autoBindMethods`) or as a configured decorator (`@autoBindMethods(options)`)
-- Extensively documented and tested
+- Documented and tested

 ## Installation